csurqunix/linuxmachinemanager/README.md

 #### This is a repository for shell scripts about managing a Linux Machine ####

-Linux Machine Manager is a script for managing some tasks on a Linux Machine using bash, for a teaching purpose.
+Linux Machine Manager is a script for managing some tasks on a Linux Machine using bash, for **bash teaching purpose ONLY** It uses many different commands to offer a wide range of knowledge to users and students.
+Optimizing the code to use the same commands and conventions everywhere is NOT the subject of this repository!

 It display a menu which let you decide beetween this different tasks :